mschuchard/jenkins-devops-libs/README.md

 # Jenkins DevOps Shared Libraries

-A collection of Jenkins Pipeline shared libraries for common DevOps software.
+A collection of Jenkins Pipeline shared libraries for common "DevOps" software.
 Usage and dependencies for each can be found in the [documentation](docs).

 Unsure how to use these in your declarative syntax `Jenkinsfile`?
 Check the declarative Jenkinsfile shared library [documentation](https://jenkins.io/doc/book/pipeline/shared-libraries/#using-libraries).